kodervine/glowdrop/README.md

 ---

 Glowdrop is your one-stop beauty service and product app, built to provide a streamlined experience in booking services, discovering products, and maintaining a beauty routine.
-Enjoy the ultimate in beauty and self-care with Glowdrop!

 ---